buzden/deptycheck/README.md

 Unlike, say, in QuickCheck, generators can be empty.
 This is important for dependent types.
-For example, `Fin 0` is not inhabited, thus we need to have an empty generator if we want to have a generator for any `Fin n`:
+For example, `Fin 0` is not inhabited, thus we need to have an empty generator if we want to have a generator for any `Fin n` (and sometimes we really want):

 ```idris
 genFin : (n : Nat) -> Gen $ Fin n